mark-gl/magical-gmod-porter/README.md

 ## Instructions
 1. Edit the second line of `config.txt` to contain the folder your games are installed in eg. `C:\Program Files (x86)\Steam\steamapps\common`
 2. Run `convert-all-assets.py`!
-Converted assets will appear in the 'Extracted' folder.
+Converted assets will appear in the 'converted' folder.

 ## Notes
 - To make the converted assets appear in Source 2 SDK, simply copy the 'models' and 'materials' folders into the SDK folder for your mod, eg. `content\hlvr`